Pvt. Joseph Patrick Henderson

 During the Battle of Bataan, Joseph joined the 192nd Tank Battalion from the 31st Infantry Regiment.
 He was nicknamed "Mule" by the other members of the 192nd.
 As indicated earlier, he supplied the tank crews with food, gasoline, and ammunition.

 According to Field Reed, it was while attempting to deliver supplies to A Company, that Mule and he witnessed the death of Capt.
-Walter Write.
+Walter Write near Urdenta on December 24, 1941.
 According to Reed, when they found the tanks, Write was lying on a tank.
 He had been mortally wounded from a landmine exploding in his hands while he was planting it.

 Mule became a Prisoner of War when Bataan was surrendered to the Japanese.
 He took part in the death march from Mareveles to San Fernando.
-From there, the POWs were backed into small wooden boxcars that were used to haul sugarcane.
+There, the POWs were backed into small wooden boxcars that were used to haul sugarcane.
+The cars were known as "Forty or Eights" since they could hold 40 men or eight horses.
+The Japanese packed 100 POWs into each car.
 Those who died remained standing until the living left the cars at Capas.
-He walked the last ten miles to Camp O'Donnell.
+From this barrio, Mule walked the last ten miles to Camp O'Donnell.
 While Mule was a POW there, a detail to rebuild bridges was sent out.
-Mule, with Field Reed, volunteered to go out on the detail.
+Mule, with Field Reed, volunteered to go out on the detail on May 10, 1942.